ACCORDSD2VDEV/VDW/VDW3_3/For Site Deployment/0_ReadMe.txt

 Step 5 - 5_Index_Creation.sql
 	Script file that will add indexes to your database.
 This will help increase performance for queries.
 The indexes are based on the most fields that tables are joined by and data that is accessed from those tables.
-Some of the indexes are based on SQL Server execution plan output recomendations from current public heath queries that have been run in the last year.

 	Adding indexes and may result in slow performance if you are trying to delete large amounts of data while debugging your ETL process.
-It's recommended you solidify your ETL process for the VDW 3.2 and add indexes when you are certain the data has been loaded correctly.
+It's recommended you solidify your ETL process for the VDW 3.3 and add indexes when you are certain the data has been loaded correctly.
+After a data refresh, you should rebuild your indexes.

+	The some of the indexes in VDW 3.3 have been removed.
+Covering indexes have been removed from the creation scripts.
+While some query performance may decrease, this helps reduce the size of the overall VDW.
+Since querying of the VDW data happens somewhat infrequently the benefit of creating these covering indexes is very minimal and can be burdensome if disk space becomes a concern.

 Tips

 1) Reset_Database.txt
 	Included with a fully commented out set of commands to try and prevent accidental execution.
 	This file contains commands to drop tables, truncate tables, and delete all CHORDS Foreign Keys.
-	Run all together they will wipe out all of the data, tables, and keys in the VDW 3.2 so use them with caution
+	Run all together they will wipe out all of the data, tables, and keys in the VDW 3.3 so use them with caution

 2) Toggle Keys.txt
 	Commands that can be used to disable key checking and enable key checking.
 This can be useful for your ETL process.